 Shirley-Anne McMillan (Writer – UV 2014)

-Shirley-Anne McMillan is a writer and teacher from Co.
+Shirley-Anne McMillan is a writer and tutor from Co.
 Down, Northern Ireland.
 She also runs a Gay Straight Alliance group and an Integration project in a local high school.
 Following the 2014 Undiscovered Voices anthology, Shirley signed with agent Jenny Savill at Andrew Nurnberg Associates.
-In 2015 she was offered a two-book deal with Atom Books.
-A Good Hiding was published in 2016 and a further YA novel (working title ‘The Unknowns’) will be published at the end of 2017.

 Agent: Jenny Savill, Andrew Nurnberg Associates.